Treatments

 Which children can get the injection?

-• Children with a valid Belgian national register number
+• Children with a valid Belgian national registry number

 When can you come for the injection?

-Important: the appointment is brief and solely for administering the antibody injection (in the muscle).
-There is no time for other medical questions.
+Important: Bring your child’s Kids-ID or ISI+ card on the day.
+The appointment is short and only for giving the antibody injection (in the muscle).

 How to make an appointment?

-Important: book in your child's name, not in the parents' name.
+• Important: Book in your child’s name, not the parents’

 Speciality